 This course emphasizes the periodic table of elements, the formation of compounds, and reactions that occur to produce new substances.

-Students who have completed the Concert Choir course and pass a proficiency evaluation are eligible to take Advanced Choir.
+Students who have completed the Concert Choir course and have shown significant growth are eligible to take Honors Choir.

 This course explores critical developments in world history, using resources drawn from the social sciences, history, and the natural sciences.